akka/akka/akka-docs/rst/java/remoting.rst

 This configuration setting will send messages to the defined remote actor paths.
 It requires that you create the destination actors on the remote nodes with matching paths.
 That is not done by the router.

 .. _remote-sample-java:

 Remoting Sample
 ^^^^^^^^^^^^^^^

-There is a more extensive remote example that comes with `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_.
-The tutorial named `Akka Remote Samples with Java <http://www.lightbend.com/activator/template/akka-sample-remote-java>`_ demonstrates both remote deployment and look-up of remote actors.
+You can download a ready to run `remoting sample <@exampleCodeService@/akka-samples-remote-java>`_ together with a tutorial for a more hands-on experience.
+The source code of this sample can be found in the `Akka Samples Repository <@samples@/akka-sample-remote-java>`_.

 Remote Events
 -------------